 The way Americans plan for their retirement has been shifting drastically over the last few years.
 Now, COVID-19 is having yet another effect on everyone’s retirement plans.
 From causing layoffs to creating market volatility that drains retirement accounts, this coronavirus will continue to wreak havoc on retirement security.
 With the market down, 401k assets are lower than they’ve been in years.
 Unemployment is causing people to stop contributions to their retirement plans.
 Some are even utilizing the CARES Act to tap into their savings.

 So, what happens when your retirement date shifts because of COVID-19 and you have to keep working?
 Or what about those who had a few years left before they wanted to retire, but now find themselves out of work?
+How is COVID-19 affecting your retirement plans?
 We’ll take a look at both situations and explore a few ways to plan for the future when everything feels up in the air.

 How to save, while working instead of retiring